Substance Abuse Resources in New Orleans Drug Rehab, Alcohol Rehab & Detox

 New Orleans Drug & Alcohol Rehab, Detox & Treatment Resources

 New Orleans, known fondly as the Big Easy, hosts a unique mix of French Cajun, Latin and African-American residents, creating a delightful variety of music, cuisine and cultures.
-Tourists come for the historical architecture and interesting traditions that include voodoo, seafood and beignets.
-A trip to New Orleans is not complete without enjoying an evening of jazz, a stop to pay reverence at the aboveground tombs of the city’s cemeteries or spending a day at one of the many art museums.
+Tourists come for the historical architecture and interesting traditions that include voodoo, seafood, and beignets.
+A trip to New Orleans is not complete without enjoying an evening of jazz, a stop to pay respects at the aboveground tombs of the city’s cemeteries, or spending a day at one of the many art museums.
 However, many residents and visitors alike partake in less wholesome activities, namely excessive alcohol and drug consumption.

 With bars and nightclubs lining the French Quarter and Frenchman’s Street, social drinking is engrained in New Orleans’ daily life.
-Most bars stay open 24 hours a day.
+Most bars stay open 24-hours a day.
 However, excessive alcohol consumption isn’t the only problem facing the Crescent City, as police routinely find large quantities of heroin, cocaine, methamphetamine and even cough syrup during drug busts.
-Fentanyl and other opioids are a big problem here.
+Fentanyl and other opioids are a big problem here as well.
 New Orleans’ airport and port make the transport of drugs common here, causing big problems for residents who find themselves addicted.

 However, even with the widespread misuse of drugs and alcohol, there is a ray of hope.
 More and more city residents are recognizing the benefits that come from living a sober life, and you can too.
 If you have recognized that your quality of life is suffering due to drug or alcohol misuse, you can do something about it.
 This guide introduces you to the treatment options available.
 There is not a single path toward sobriety; you will need to analyze the unique circumstances of your life to determine what may work best for you.
 Dedicate yourself to your health and success, and treatment can work.
 There are many people and resources here to help.